-Special conditions related to busy condition of head arms, priorities by other connected CPU's, etc., are determined internally and expressed indirectly through the four output control lines.
-Other file intelligence such as transfer error conditions is available even if not usable by the connected CPU.
-Differences in the number and functions of discrete control lines of different CPU's require only the replacement of certain plug-in modules to bring interface conformance of the file.
-Beyond this, the file's internally stored program is under program control of the connected device.
-Where the input/output levels and impedances are not compatible, a plug-in module change is again necessitated.
+Error conditions related to busy condition of head arms, transfer error, memory error, etc., are determined internally, signaled on a discrete line, and expressed indirectly through a coded word on the data lines.
+Differences in the number and function of discrete control lines of different types of CPU's will in general require only the replacement of certain plug-in modules to provide interface conformance of the file.
+Where the I/O levels and impedances are not compatible, a plug-in module change is again necessitated.

-B. SOFTWARE
+B. SOFTWARE CONSIDERATIONS